Phloemus/RNAniseed-App/DEV-NOTICE.md

 The RNAniseed project has started in **march 2023**.
 The initial codebase uses **React JS** and retrive data from the **RNAniseed API**.

+As a new developper on the project, reading this developper notice will help you understand the project, the goals, the choices made during development and guide you in your journey as a RNAniseed developper.

+## Some background

+RNAniseed is a project which allow the ascidian community to visualize single cell RNA seq data from datasets uploaded by the community.
+The ascidian community is not used to explore large datasets and lack the expertise to do so on their own using tools like R, python or CellxGene.

+The main goal of RNAniseed is to offer a simple interface allowing the biologist to select a dataset, filter the data he is interested in and propose a visual map of selected data automatically.

+As single cell RNA seq data is not currently used a lot by the ascidian community, the role of the RNAniseed application is still to be defined but the biology expertise about the use of single cell RNA seq data tends to imply an interest for two types of uses:

+1. **Dataset Exploration** : Exploring large single cell RNA seq datasets is often a pain when the team lack the expertise in bio-informatics.
+RNAniseed is here to propose a simple visualization solution to explore the ascidian datasets.
+Tools developped to help the exploration of the datasets can be laveraged by the biologist to find intersting details or new research subjects to investigate in.

+2. **Datasets Comparison** : Comparing two datasets requires statistics a good expertise in bio-informatics.
+Comparing datasets is still very important for the ascidian community and their reseach topics.
+RNAniseed is here to lower the barrier to entry and allow biologists to have an access to a simple set of comparison tools.

+One demand of the community is to develop a simple to use tool.
+This should be taken in consideration for the UI and during the development of the functionnalities.
+Opting for an AGILE method and gathering feedback when new fonctionnalities are in their pre-production stage is a great way to verify that the feature fit the need of the ascidian community.

 ## Technologies behind

 RNAniseed uses multiple mature technologies that you should be familiar with in order to understand